 \subsection{E-step}

-A main issue with using flat uninformative priors is that Bayes factors comparing null and alternative models will favor the null model, regardless of the data.
-That is, the Bayes factor comparing a model with $\gamma_m=0$ to one with $\gamma_m=1$ (with $\bgamma_{/m}$ at the true value) will equal zero with the proposed prior (favoring the null model), commonly referred to as \textit{Bartlett's paradox} \citep[][]{Bar57}.
+As discussed in the introduction, a main issue with using flat uninformative priors is that Bayes factors comparing null and alternative models will favor the null model, regardless of the data.
+That is, the Bayes factor comparing a model with $\gamma_m=0$ to one with $\gamma_m=1$ (with $\bgamma_{/m}$ at the true value) will equal zero with the proposed prior favoring the null model.
 As a result, Bayes factors cannot be used to complete the E-step.
-Below we show how methods motivated from the multiple testing literature can be used to approximate the expected $\gamma_m$'s, then we discuss the forms and computations of the expectations required to compute the PX-CM-steps.
+Below we show how methods motivated from the multiple testing literature can be used to approximate the expectations of $\gamma_m$'s.
+We then discuss the forms and computations of the expectations required to compute the PX-CM steps.